Chas McCormick Player Props: Astros vs. Nationals

-On Wednesday, Chas McCormick (.543 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 8:10 PM ET.
+Chas McCormick -- with a slugging percentage of .543 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Washington Nationals, with MacKenzie Gore on the hill, on June 15 at 8:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Nationals.
+He notched a home run while going 1-for-4 in his last game against the Nationals.

 Chas McCormick Game Info & Props vs. the Nationals